 Bring it on.

 Let’s allow the taxpayers, the pet owners, and any interested media outlets internationally, as well as other tertiary educational institutions worldwide, to see how you operate.
-What you do in the shadows is going to be brought into the open.
+What you do in the shadows is going to be brought into the light.
 And whether you like it or not, Mr Huxley, your limitless taxpayer-provided legal budget will not force this horror story back into the shadows.

 In fact, Mr Huxley, your attempts to do so are probably now going to result in the matter receiving a far wider (and likely, international) audience than you had bargained for.
 Maybe your priority move should have been to direct your taxpayer-provided funding towards the engagement of an international PR firm, before wasting taxpayers’ money on lawyers.
 Because, frankly, for every dollar you drop into the eagerly awaiting coffers of Buddle Findlay, you will generate ten times that value in the international exposure of this travesty.